dou1984/coev/README.md

 ## awaiter

 awaiter is a coroutine class of coev. awaiter is very convenient to use.
-Defining awaiter as a function return can create a coroutine, and awaiter can define the return value type.
+Defining awaiter as a function return can create a coroutine.

 ```cpp
 awaiter co_sleep(int t)